michaelcale/books/books/go/0520-object-oriented-programming/040-embedded-structs.md

 Score: 0
 SOId: 27426
 ---
-because a struct is also a data type, it can be used as an anonymous field, the outer struct can directly access the fields of the embedded struct even if the struct came from a diffrent package. this behaviour provides a way to derive some or all of your implementation from another type or a set of types.
+because a struct is also a data type, it can be used as an anonymous field, the outer struct can directly access the fields of the embedded struct even if the struct came from a different package. this behaviour provides a way to derive some or all of your implementation from another type or a set of types.

 ```go
 package main